Peng Dehuai: Later life

 In September 1959 Mao replaced Peng as Defense Minister with Lin Biao, which effectively ended Peng's military career.
 Peng was relocated to a suburb of Beijing and forfeited his marshal's uniform and military decorations.
-Lin reversed Peng's reforms, abolished all signs and privileges of rank, purged officers considered sympathetic to the Soviets, directed soldiers to part-time work as industrial and agricultural labourers, and indoctrinated the armed forces in Mao Zedong Thought.
+Lin reversed Peng's reforms, abolished all signs and privileges of rank, purged officers considered sympathetic to the Soviets, directed soldiers to part-time work as industrial and agricultural laborers, and indoctrinated the armed forces in Mao Zedong Thought.
 Lin's system of indoctrination made it clear that the party was clearly in command of China's armed forces, and Lin ensured that the army's political commissars enjoyed great power and status to see that his directives were followed.
 Lin implemented those reforms to please Mao but privately feared that they would weaken the PLA.
 Lin used his position as Minister of Defense to flatter Mao by using the army to promote Mao's personality cult throughout China by devising and running a number of national Maoist propaganda campaigns based on the PLA.
 The most successful of Lin's efforts to promote Mao's personality cult was the "learn from Lei Feng" campaign, which Lin began in 1963.